-It was in the year 1999 when the US Mint had its best gold sales year ever.
-Just over 63 metric tonnes of gold bullion coins in total were sold by the US Mint in that record-breaking year (annual US Mint bullion coin sales data is at the bottom of the page).
+In the year 1999, the US Mint had its best gold coin sales year ever.
+The US Mint sold just over 63 metric tonnes of gold bullion coins in total in that record-breaking year of 1999.
+Annual US Mint bullion coin sales data is at the bottom of the backlinked coin mintage page.

 Estimates are currently 190,000 Tons of Gold exist Above Ground

-Yet only about 1/5th of the above ground gold bullion supply is owned by government central banks.
+Government central banks own only about 1/5th of the above-ground gold bullion supply.
 Another 1/5th is spread out amongst private investors in various coin and smaller gold bar size formats.

-The vast majority, or around half of all physical gold above ground is held in jewelry most of which is in the east (e.g., India, China, etc.).
+The vast majority, or around half of all physical gold above ground gets held in gold jewelry form, most of which resides in the eastern world (e.g., India, China, etc.).

-This is but one major reason why when you buy physical gold in any format, you will have to typically pay some sort of price premium above the fluctuating gold spot price.
+This is only one primary reason why when you buy physical gold bullion in any format; you will have to typically pay some price premium above the fluctuating gold spot price.

 400 oz Good Delivery Gold Bar begin refined into 1 Kilo Bars for China